-The cover photo is not of the cemetery discussed here.
+The cover photo, courtesy of Dave Potter, is not of the cemetery discussed here.
 It is instead an undated photo of the Chippenhook Cemetery used here simply to represent a cemetery for which no photos exist.

 In the 1700's there had been a cemetery behind where the Hodges Inn was subsequently built.
 This was the SW corner of the intersection of Middle Rd and Walker Mountain Rd.
 Who was buried there, how many, and whether any burials were moved to the Clarendon Flats Cemetery next to the Town Hall is not known.
 It had been long forgotten by time a skeleton was unearthed in 1860.
 What follows is a write-up by Dawn Hance which draws in part from a Rutland Herald article.

 Residents of Clarendon Flats were quite surprised to learn that a human skeleton had been unearthed behind the ca. 1806 Hodges Tavern at the corner of Middle Rd and Walker Mt.
 Rd.